Nicholas-Sidharta12365/worksheet-grafkom/1/README.md

 # Pembagian Task
 1. Joshua Mihai Daniel Nadeak
 - Give ideas for UI
-- Centering Div For UI and Color Pallete
+- Centering Div and fixes For UI and Color Pallete
 -